the-eco-foundation/eco-routes/contracts/README.md

 ## Intent Fulfillment / Execution

-Intent fulfillment lives on the `Inbox`, which lives on the destination chain. `Fillers` interact with this contract to `fulfill` Users' intents.
+Intent fulfillment lives on `Inbox.sol`, which lives on the destination chain. `Fillers` interact with this contract to `fulfill` Users' intents.
 At time of launch, solving will be private, restricted only to a whitelisted set of filler addresses while we live test the system, but it will soon become possible for anyone to fill orders.

 ### Events